SudhAnshuRanjan149/Interview-2025/17_Kafka/00_Notes/kafka.md

 ---

-## 15. Idempotent Producers and Transactional Messaging
+### 15. Explain idempotent producers and transactional messaging in Kafka.

 ### Idempotent Producers
 - Guarantee that resending the same message due to retries does not result in duplicates in a partition